RocketChat/Rocket.Chat/.changeset/chilled-files-relate.md

 '@rocket.chat/meteor': minor
 ---

-Added methods to the Apps-Engine that interact with unread messages
+Adds methods to the Apps-Engine to interact with unread messages to enhance message capabilities on Apps.